-The 18° seeks the Perfection of Christian virtues in Faith, Hope and Charity and is an immensely thought provoking, impressive and beautiful ceremony instilling that warmth of Brotherly Love on which the whole Masonic movement is founded.
+The ceremony of the 18° seeks the Perfection of Christian virtues in Faith, Hope and Charity.
+It is an immensely thought provoking, impressive and beautiful ceremony which instils a warmth of Brotherly love on which the whole Masonic movement is founded.

-- Have been a Master Mason for at least a year and are in good standing
+(c) Have been a Master Mason for at least one full year and be in good standing.

 As with other Masonic Orders, members are, in the fullness of time, invited to take progressive Office, the demands of which are not arduous – rather, enjoyable and fulfilling - culminating in election to the Chair.